loopbackio/loopback.io/pages/en/lb3/Customizing-models.md

 " %}

 You can create custom models that extend from a single base custom model.
-For example, to define a model called `MyModel` that extends from a custom model you defined called `mMyBaseModel`, create MyModel using [model generator](Model-generator.html) then edit the JSON file `common/models/MyModel.json` as follows:
+For example, to define a model called `MyModel` that extends from a custom model you defined called `MyBaseModel`, create MyModel using [model generator](Model-generator.html) then edit the JSON file `common/models/MyModel.json` as follows: